abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 </style>
 # What is an RL problem?

 In recent years, we saw tremendous progress in Reinforcement Learning (RL).
-We saw that RL can be used to  play Atari games ([Minh etal](https://arxiv.org/abs/1312.5602)) by looking at the images of the game like we human do.
-RL is also used to master the Game of Go ([Silver etal](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html)).
+We saw that RL can be used to  play Atari games ([Minh et al.](https://arxiv.org/abs/1312.5602)) by looking at the images of the game like we human do.
+RL is also used to master the Game of Go ([Silver et al.](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html)).
 So an obvious question comes is `what is RL and how is it used to solve such complicated problems`?

 In a nutshell, in a RL problem, there is an agent.
 It interacts with an environment.
 The environment presents a situation to the agent that we call state.
 The agent takes an action, the environment gives her a reward, and the environment presents a new state to the agent.
 This process goes on until some stopping criterion is met.
 The goal of the agent is to take actions that maximizes her total reward.
 The following figure summarizes what is an RL problem: